 The development of the AWSSI and analysis of results are ongoing.
 We hope to complete soon a version of the AWSSI that will use temperature and precipitation data to estimate snowfall and snow depth where that data is not available.
 This will allow us to look at historical winters (late 19th century) at locations for which that data may be available.
 There will also be work to identify temperature‐dominant and snow/precipitation‐dominant winter regimes, examine trends, teleconnections, other statistics by temperature and snow/precipitation, and eventually develop decision support tools utilizing the AWSSI.
-Before next winter we hope to have an interactive AWSSI product available for users on the MRCC web site.
+We are currently working on the development of an interactive AWSSI product for users on the MRCC web site.

 An Accumulated Winter Season Severity Index.
 Barbara Mayes Boustead, NOAA/NWS, Valley, NE; and S. Hilberg, M. D. Shulski, and K. G. Hubbard.
 Presented at 93rd Annual Meeting of the American Meteorological Society, January 2013.